Let’s celebrate the return of Spring with a trip to Walt Disney World in March!

 Events and holidays

-The Epcot International Flower & Garden Festival kicks off on February 28 and will be in full swing when March rolls around.
+The Epcot International Flower & Garden Festival kicks off on March 5, which also happens to be Figment to purple dragon’s birthday.

 The Epcot Flower and Garden Festival includes topiaries shaped like Disney characters, gardens and floral displays, the Garden Rocks concert series at the American Gardens Theatre, fun food booths, and more.

-Look out for new topiaries this year, featuring some of our friends from Encanto, such as Mirabel.
+Look out for new topiaries this year, featuring Phineas & Ferb.

 There’s usually some celebration going on at Raglan Road in Disney Springs, as well as at Epcot on St. Patrick’s Day (March 17).